work with object's attached files

 If the file is not locked, another user who have the fileput access

-can edit and update it inside Oberon, in this case you may want
+can edit and update it inside OBEROn, in this case you may want

-to replace your original copy with the one from Oberon, or you may
+to replace your original copy with the one from OBEROn, or you may

 want to edit the file externally.